-Tracking the spread of dengue fever: Domestic networks drive rapid transmission of human infectionJanuary 24th, 2013 in Diseases, Conditions, Syndromes /
+Tracking the spread of dengue fever: Domestic networks drive rapid transmission of human infectionJanuary 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The mosquitoes that spread dengue fever tap into the domestic networks of humans, along with their bloodstreams, finds a study recently published in the Proceedings of the National Academy of Sciences (PNAS).